vishnu-chegondi/vishnu-chegondi/README.md

 - 🔭 I’m currently working using Python and GoLang
 - 🌱 I’m currently learning Infrastructure Code and automate deployments on k8s.
-- 👯 I’m looking to collaborate with ChildLike Geeky Minds(Note: Child are best learners)
+- 👯 I’m looking to collaborate with ChildLike Geeky Minds

 ---